 Cambridge Judo is open to complete beginners and to people who’ve done judo before and want to get back into it.
 Both Cambridge University students and non-students are welcome.
 Female beginners may like to have a look at our women’s page.

-Sessions are lead by qualified black belt instructors, and there’ll also be plenty of graded club members around to help out (and to brush up on the basics after a long summer!).
+Sessions are led by qualified black belt instructors, and there’ll also be plenty of graded club members around to help out (and to brush up on the basics after a long summer!).

 In the beginners’ sessions we start at the basics with some simple gymnastic excercises such as forward rolls, followed by learning the all-important breakfalls.
 Each week we look at suitable standing throws and ground techniques, and there’s usually a chance to try these out at the end of the class with some gentle, friendly randori (sparring).
 These sessions lead towards the first grading to red belt, and give beginners the skills and confidence to continue judo throughout the year.

 The membership page has information on club fees.
-Beginners pay a reduced fee, and may take advantage of the Student Voucher Scheme.
+Beginners starting from Michaelmas term pay a reduced fee, and may take advantage of the Student Voucher Scheme.
+Note that, this is only valid in Michaelmas term.

 The Student Voucher Scheme is British Judo’s special offer to students to help raise participation in universities.
 For only £20.00 students new to the sport or returning to judo after a years’ absence receive a judo suit, membership of British Judo and their first grading.